This page describes how to configure fallback fonts, why they are necessary, and when they get used.

 DroidSansFallback: '*': droid-sans-fallback.ttf

-The benefit of this syntax is that it allows you to use a separate font file for just one of the variants (e.g., bold).
+The benefit of the expanded syntax is that it allows you to override the font file for just one of the variants (e.g., bold).

 Next, add the key name to the